 - Use tools such as email, mobile, apps and customer relationship management tools to integrate with other marketing communications.

-When developing a digital marketing strategy, business processes may need to be redesigned to integrate with suppliers and distributors in new ways.
+When developing a digital marketing strategy for our Perth clients, business processes may need to be redesigned to integrate with suppliers and distributors in new ways.
 This can occur when companies align online strategies with business goals.
 For example, to satisfy a business objective on cost reduction and value chain efficiencies a business to business supplier may turn to the internet to sell their products via the internet to reduce service calls.